 A gradation analysis is a method used to quantitatively determine the distribution of particle sizes in soils, aggregate, or soil-aggregate mixtures.
-Colorado Procedure (CP) 21, Mechanical Analysis of Soils, describes the procedure to run this test.
+Colorado Procedure (CP) 21 describes the procedure to run this test.
 This test is also referred to as a grain size analysis, particle size analysis, or sieve analysis.
 A sufficient amount of soil needs to be sampled to run a representative gradation test.
 The minimum mass of material required is dependent on the Nominal Maximum Size of aggregate or particle in the sample.
-The Nominal Maximum Size is defined as the smallest sieve opening through which the entire amount of specimen passes.